-- 1.5.4.
-The above types of meetings have been and will: - a. be held either at a location near the primary communities expected to be affected by the Project and at such other forums as HPTE (in consultation with CDOT and BE) may deem appropriate to provide access to the public; - b. allow for comment, input and questions from the public and response from HPTE board members and/or HPTE staff; and - c. update the public on additional developments regarding the Project and other information as required by, or consistent with, the HPTE Transparency Policy. - 1.5.5.
+- b. allow for comment, input and questions from the public and response from HPTE staff or board members and/or HPTE staff of the Procuring Authorities; and - c. update the public on additional developments regarding the Project and other information as required by, or consistent with, the HPTE Transparency Policy. - 1.5.5.
 All meetings required by the HPTE Transparency Policy have been or will be preceded by full and timely notice.
 This includes posting notice on the Project Website and providing notice to appropriate media, to members of the General Assembly whose districts include any geographic area located within the expected boundaries of the Project and to the county/municipal governing bodies of those geographic areas. - 1.5.6.
 Further, in accordance with the HPTE Transparency Policy: - a. the Procuring Authorities have included provisions in Section 5.7 of this Part B to facilitate the public disclosure of information provided by Proposers; - b. along with the notice described in Section 1.5.5 of this Part B, the Procuring Authorities will make available other relevant information relating to the Project that will assist the public in considering meaningful comments, including, in the case of the third meeting described in Section 1.5.3 of this Part B, posting on the HPTE website the final RFP; and - c. when the Project Agreement is executed, the Procuring Authorities will post on the Project's Website the fully executed agreement together with a summary of the key terms of such agreement, in each case subject to the safeguards referred to in Section 5.7 of this Part B.